furkanerdogan/Calorie-tracking-and-pedometerApp/README.md

 and drinking water daily.
 In addition, the nutritional values of the fruits will be determined and displayed to the user with image processing within the application.
 The aim here is that people can easily access the nutritional values of the fruits they eat as a meal, thanks to image processing.
 Fruit recognition in the application will be performed with TensorFlow-Keras libraries in company with Python.

+__What did I use__

+-Image processing with python

+-Step counter with google api

+-Firebase

+-Redux

 -The project still has flaws but there will be no fix